Joakim Nätterqvist: Personal life

 Nätterqvist lives in Gamla stan, the medieval section of Stockholm.
-He has a son with actress Cecilia Häll named Zeth, who recently provided the voice for one of the animated characters in the Swedish release of The Good Dinosaur and also acted alongside his father in the Robin Hood musical.
+He has a son with actress Cecilia Häll, who recently provided the voice for one of the animated characters in the Swedish release of The Good Dinosaur and also acted alongside his father in the Robin Hood musical.
 He has a second child with Vendela Drammeh born in late 2019.

-Nätterqvist is bilingual in Swedish and English (he speaks English with two different accents, standardized American English and British RP - Received Pronunciation).
+Nätterqvist is bilingual in Swedish and English.

-Nätterqvist's favorite play is Macbeth.

 He is the co-founder of Actors Studio Stockholm, a two-year academic program, that incorporates and the Meisner and Chekhov techniques with Swedish stage traditions.
 Nätterqvist has also taught drama at several other schools in Sweden, after-school drama coaching for teens, weekend workshops, and with unemployed actors via the Public Employment Service.

-Nätterqvist is a frequent guest at Renaissance and Medieval festivals, and Viking markets throughout Sweden, including Vätteryd Historical Market, Wenngarn Medieval Festival, Venngarn Castle Medieval Festival and Sala Silver Mine Festival etc. He will sign autographs, sometimes participate in a jousting tournament and dubbing children as Knights. etc. In June late 2022 he arranged his own Medieval and Viking Market at Flammabygget Equestrian Estate.
+Nätterqvist is a frequent guest at Renaissance and Medieval festivals, and Viking markets throughout Sweden, including Vätteryd Historical Market, Wenngarn Medieval Festival, Venngarn Castle Medieval Festival and Sala Silver Mine Festival etc. He will sign autographs, sometimes participate in a jousting tournament and dubbing children as Knights. etc. In June late 2022, he arranged his own Medieval and Viking Market at Flammabygget Equestrian Estate.